IISOH Endowment Program

 events even though females were not included in the ancient Greek Olympic Games.

-The interest is used to acquire books or artifacts for the museum in this subject area only.
+The interest that is generated is used to acquire books for the Library collectons or

-Baseball endowment, Football endowment , Basketball, Ice Hockey, Fencing, Wrestling, etc.
+Some subjects, for example -- Baseball endowment, Football (Soccer), Basketball, Ice Hockey,

 Go here to see the SUBJECT List for additional ideas.